huiliangzhang/WebpageFormatter/README.md

 </a>

 Or, you could clone this repository, build the extension source (this step is optional), and install it manually as unpacked extension in Developer mode.

+More information, Auto runs, and demos are avaialble on https://www.swiftformatter.com/webpage.